haileybongo/sinatra-final-project/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/'benevolent-language-4859'/sintra_final_project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License(https://opensource.org/licenses/MIT)

 Code of Conduct
-Everyone interacting in the ProjectCli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the PlantTracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.